Volte6/GoMud/scripting/MOB_SCRIPTING.md

 }
 ```

 `onIdle()` is called each round that a mob isn't in combat or doing something that supercedes being idle, such as trying to walk home after wandering too far.
+Returning `false` will allow the mob to perform their other idle checks such as looking for trouble, performing first aid, etc.

 |  Argument | Explanation |
 | --- | --- |